Equilibrium thermodynamic properties of binary hard-sphere mixtures from integral equation theory

 \section{Introduction}

 The hard-sphere (HS) model plays a major role in the development of the modern theory of liquids \cite{Hansen_06}.
 This system is often used as a standard reference system in the perturbation approach of the liquids for studying the liquid-state properties \cite{McQuarre_76, Hansen_06}.
-Mixtures of the HSs of different size distributions can be employed to model the colloidal suspensions which play an important role in chemical and bioengineering fields~\cite{Heno91, Pago01}.
+Mixtures of the HSs of different size distributions can be employed to model the colloidal suspensions, which play an important role in chemical and bioengineering fields~\cite{Heno91, Pago01}.

 The binary HS mixture is the simplest model of the multicomponent systems.
 Computer simulations for its thermodynamic and structural properties began in the mid-1960s.
-Adler~\cite{Adler64} used the molecular dynamic (MD) simulation to solve the equation of state (EOS) for the binary mixture.
+Alder~\cite{Alder64} used the molecular dynamic (MD) simulation to solve the equation of state (EOS) for the binary mixture.
 Rotenberg~\cite{Rotenberg65} performed the Monte-Carlo (MS) EOS calculation for a mixture of HSs.
-An alternative approach to study a liquid is the integral equation (IE) method in which the IE combined with approximate closures is solved to predict the structure and to obtain thermodynamic properties.
+An alternative approach to study a liquid is the integral equation (IE) method, in which the IE combined with an approximate closure is solved to predict the structure and to obtain thermodynamic properties.
+Lebowitz \cite{Lebowitz64} obtained an exact solution of the PY integral equation for a multicomponent additive mixture.
 Mansoori {\it et al.}~\cite{Mansoori71} investigated the EOS for the mixture of the HSs using the MC and MD simulations, and proposed an analytical expression for the EOS using the solution the PY integral equation ~\cite{PY58}.
 Baro{\v s}ov{\'a} {\it et al.}~\cite{Barosova96} applied a test particle insertion method to obtain the excess chemical potential of the binary HS mixtures.
 Santos and his co-workers have investigated extensively thermodynamic properties and structural nature for multicomponent HS fluids in terms of the analytical approaches from the IE method~\cite{Santos13, Heyes18} and MD simulation \cite{Santos20}.
 Moreover, Ballone {\it et al.}~\cite{Ballone86} tested the PY approximation for the HS mixtures.
 Schmidt~\cite{Schmidt92} and Malijevsk{\'y} {\it et al.}~\cite{Malijevsky97} applied the Martynov-Sarkisov (MS)~\cite{Martynov83} closure for the binary mixtures as well.